Pickups at the 2019 Chicago Auto Show

 Pickup trucks have long been an American icon.
 As the world moved to smaller and less-powerful haulers, America instead beefed up and we proudly produce some of the most powerful trucks on the road.
 Take, for example, the new Ram 3500 Heady Duty.
-Its maximum towing capacity is nearly 18,000 pounds.
+Its maximum towing capacity is more than 35,000 pounds.

 But today’s pickups aren’t just about brawn, they are about comfort and capability as well.
 All models offer roomy crew cab options with four conventional doors and seating for five or six passengers.
 Many have innovative storage options with in-bed side-saddle trunks and flip-and-fold seats.